Skip to main content

 --cookie-refresh duration refresh the cookie after this duration; 0 to disable --cookie-expire duration expire timeframe for cookie 168h0m0s

 The "cookie-refresh" value controls when OAuth2 Proxy tries to refresh an Access-Token.
-If it is set to "0", the Access-Token will never be refreshed, even it is already expired and there would be a valid Refresh-Token in the available.
-If set, OAuth2 Proxy will refresh the Access-Token after this many seconds even if it is still valid.
-Of course, it will also be refreshed after it has expired, as long as a Refresh Token is available.
+If it is set to "0", the Access-Token will never be refreshed, even if it is already expired and a valid Refresh-Token is available.
+If set, OAuth2-Proxy will refresh the Access-Token after this many seconds whether it is still valid or not.
+According to the official OAuth2.0 specification Access-Tokens are not required to follow a specific format.
+Therefore OAuth2-Proxy cannot check for any expiry date without an introspection endpoint.
+If an Access-Token expires and you have not set a corresponding "cookie-refresh" value, you will likely encounter expiry issues.

 Caveat: It can happen that the Access-Token is valid for e.g. "1m" and a request happens after exactly "59s".
 It would pass OAuth2 Proxy and be forwarded to the backend but is just expired when the backend tries to validate it.
 This is especially relevant if the backend uses the JWT to make requests to other backends.
 For this reason, it's advised to set the cookie-refresh a couple of seconds less than the Access-Token lifespan.